learn-co-curriculum/python-p3-init-self/README.md

 interchangeably.
 - **Function**: a series of steps that create, transform, and move data.
 - **Method**: a function that is defined inside of a class.
+- **self**: a keyword reference to the current instance of the class that is used to access attributes of the instance.
 - **Attribute**: variables that belong to an object.

 ***